 - Nicely designed web pages are not customer experience.
 Don’t get us wrong!
-User Interface (UI) is important and beautifully designed applications are necessary.
-However, if the underlying processes are convoluted, the navigation is cumbersome, and understanding of the concepts are complex, no amount of design is going to salvage the wreck.
+User Interface (UI) is essential and beautifully designed applications are necessary.
+However, if the underlying processes are convoluted, the navigation is cumbersome, and understanding of the concepts are involved, no amount of design is going to salvage the wreck.
 It is lipstick on a pig.
 This Nextweb article explores this paradigm in greater detail.

 - The company can buy the fancy real estate, spend a ton on interior design, and hope to come as close to an Apple store, but can fail to pass muster about fostering genuine customer experience.
 Why?
 Poorly designed products and grumpy employees cannot be transformation catalysts.

 - Your enterprise can enable an expensive call center, but if an agent takes 15-minutes to find the transaction data asks for order number 3-times over in a span of 3-minutes, after a 30-minute wait, say goodbye to good customer vibes.
 Transforming customer experience is not just about a call center, but the integration of customer and transaction data combined with empowered agents.
 Without the trifecta, customer dissatisfaction will be ever more evident.

 Let’s these examples serve as a forewarning to companies focused on simple solutions to complex problems and assume transforming customer experience is nothing more than implementing yet another technology and building yet another capability.

 Transforming customer experiences involves a holistic strategy, a real customer-centered vision, an integrated approach to solution development, and incremental, but synergistic capability enablement.